Using flammable refrigerants

 Use compatible refrigerant gases

-Refrigerant gases must be compatible with the refrigerant system.
+Refrigerant gases should be compatible with the refrigerant system.
 A person with training and experience in refrigerant gases should decide if refrigerant gases are compatible.
 For example, when deciding if flammable refrigerants can replace non-flammable refrigerants.

 A qualified or registered engineer can also complete an assessment to decide if a system can be converted to use a flammable refrigerant.